 Housing Unlocked began as an architecture competition and grew into a four-month-long exhibition in the Science Gallery.
 The brand and website needed the flexibility to adapt to the project’s changing requirements – including a website, an exhibition, and a publication.
 The brand needed to connect with a varied audience and deal with a complicated and contentious subject by expressing optimism for the future.

 Housing Unlocked highlighted many of the issues contributing to a lack of housing in Ireland, such as how current planning restrictions are limiting potential for creative solutions.
-The colour scheme reflects the ‘form filling’ procedural process that is part of the planning application system and was combined with hand-drawn icons to counter the austerity of the subject.
-The identity was designed to be functional and accessible, we made a simple adjustment to the ‘o’ in the Housing Unlocked word marque.
+The initial concept was launched from here, with a colour scheme reflecting the ‘form filling’ procedural process that is part of the planning application system.

 The website transitioned from a submission hub with information about the competition to house more detailed content about the exhibition.
 The website functions as an information resource and hosts multiple media types.
 It was important for the content to be accessible and engaging for everyone who visited the site.